kitsumed/PictureColorDiffusion/README.md

 You can also use the additional prompt & negative prompt section to add informations on what you are trying to colorize.
 Keeping the `Use interrogation` feature enabled can also help, as it's automatically adding additional information on what you are trying to colorize.

+### My generated image is completly different from the input image.
+If your generated image is completely different from your input image, it means ControlNet probably wasn't used for the generation.
+You can easily check this by opening your web UI console and searching for errors.

+The error typically ends with ``Exception: ControlNet model [MODEL-NAME](StableDiffusionVersion.SDXL) is not compatible with sd model(StableDiffusionVersion.SD1x)`` or something similar.
+In this example, the web UI is indicating that you are using a Stable Diffusion SD1.x model (``with sd model(StableDiffusionVersion.SD1x)``), but that the ControlNet model you selected was made for SDXL (``ControlNet model [MODEL-NAME](StableDiffusionVersion.SDXL)``).
+Thus, Controlnet failed to load, and the web UI continued without ControlNet, generating a picture completely different from the input image.
+You need to make sure that your Controlnet model support the same version as your StableDiffusion (SD) model.

 ### Why doesn't my generated image resemble the original when using SDXL Pony based models?
 I’m not sure of the exact cause of this issue, but I’ve concluded that some community-made ControlNet models are more compatible with SDXL Pony-based models than others.
 During my tests, the best results I achieved were with [MistoLine](https://huggingface.co/TheMistoAI/MistoLine/blob/main/mistoLine_rank256.safetensors) [^1].